nitishkumar71/blog.nitishkumarsingh.xyz/posts/2019-08-24-django-app-testing-with-unmanaged-database.md

 ---
 **Before reading this post, you should know how to write unit test cases in Django, if you don't know it.
 Please go through** [**documentation**](https://docs.djangoproject.com/en/2.2/topics/testing/overview/#) **and then comeback to this post.**

-There are cases when we want to work with legacy databases, databases which are used bey several applications or we don't want to use all of the columns of database in [Django](https://www.djangoproject.com/start/overview/) application.
+There are cases when we want to work with legacy databases, databases which are used by several applications or we don't want to use all of the columns of database in [Django](https://www.djangoproject.com/start/overview/) application.
 In these cases we don't want to change the DB schema based on Django models.
 In such cases we keep [**`Managed=False`**](https://docs.djangoproject.com/en/2.2/topics/db/models/#differences-between-proxy-inheritance-and-unmanaged-models) for the models.

-It's an good solution provided by Django, but it creates problem while writing unit test for such applications.
+It's a good solution provided by Django, but it creates problem while writing unit test for such applications.
 By setting **`Manged=False`**, we are instructing Django apps to not create tables if they don't exist.
 So while executing unit test we can't create test database to run unit test for database.

 Thanks to Django, we already have an hack for it.
 The answer is **TestRunner** in Django.
 A test runner is a class defining a `run_tests()` method.
 Django ships with a [**DiscoverRunner**](https://docs.djangoproject.com/en/2.2/topics/testing/advanced/#defining-a-test-runner) class that defines the default Django testing behavior.
 This class defines the `run_tests()` entry point, plus a selection of other methods that are used to by `run_tests()` to set up, execute and tear down the test suite.